hyanwong/tsdate/docs/methods.md

 dates may be inaccurately estimated if the dataset comes from a set of samples with a complex demographic history.

+:::{todo}
-TODO: describe the rescaling step in more detail.
-Could also link to [the population size docs](sec_popsize)
+Describe the rescaling step in more detail.
+Could also link to [the population size docs](sec_popsize).
+Point out that because we base the rescaling on path lengths, this method gives accurate mutation and node time estimates where there are polytomies, although this means that the path lengths between samples (and the AFS) can be biased compared to a strictly bifurcating equivalent.